 Motivation: A Neuroscience Perspective

-What gets in the way of change moving forward from a Neuroscience perspective?
+When it comes to supporting change, what gets in the way of moving forward from a Neuroscience perspective?
 What can we do to enhance motivation or help change along when motivation is low?
-As always, would love to hear your perspective... #motivation #DifficultChange #Neuroscience # #coaching #changemanagment

 Motivation is one of the most valuable forces we have when it comes to pushing through the discomfort associated with transformation and change.
-It is no surprise then that we invest in motivation-supporting efforts like building trust, engagement, understanding, acceptance, inclusion, commitment to action, developing deep meaningful insight, and reducing threat to enhance motivation.
+It is no surprise then that we invest in motivation-supporting efforts.
+We focus on building trust, engagement, understanding, acceptance, inclusion, commitment to action, developing deep meaningful insight, and reducing threat, all with a deeper intention to enhance motivation.
 However, based on Neuroscience, we may be putting too much of the weight on motivation alone to work through the discomfort associated with change; both when people are motivated, and when they are not.

 Neuroscience sheds a fascinating new light on this topic.
 It highlights how we can support people to increase motivation, but also how we can supplement motivation with additional forces to enhance change adoption, or resolve the discomfort associated with change even in the absence of motivation.